 I'm a postdoc in Physics at the University of Chicago, working with professors William Irvine and Sid Nagel.
 My current focus is on the effects of geometry and topology on soft matter and fluid systems.

 Popular descriptions of my work on knotted vortices have been featured on PBS's Nova [video] and NPR's Science Friday [audio, video].
-An image from our research also appeared on the cover of Nature Physics.
+Images from my research have also appeared on the covers of Nature Physics and PNAS.

 Before coming to the University of Chicago, I worked in the field of Quantum Optics in Dirk Bouwmeester's group at UCSB.
 My PhD thesis was an experimental and theoretical study of micro-optomechanical systems.